dikshadha/An-Optimized-Scheme-For-Vertical-Fragmentation/README.md

 ##Course Code: CS702

-The primary concern of vertical fragmentation Allocation and Replication scheme (VFAR) [1] is to perform vertical fragmentation at the very beginning stage of Distributed Database design but without having any prior information about the frequency of user queries.
+The primary concern of Vertical Fragmentation Allocation and Replication scheme (VFAR) [1] is to perform vertical fragmentation at the very beginning stage of Distributed Database design but without having any prior information about the frequency of user queries.

 ###References: